YouTube

 THE BORDER

-A border officer will come onto the bus and inspect passports so unless you are Moldovan, Russian or Ukrainian you will have to leave and get a visa.
-The process is simple, queues very short so don’t expect it to take longer than 5 or so minutes.
+A border officer will come onto the bus and inspect passports.
+Therefore, unless you are Moldovan, Russian, or Ukrainian, you will have to leave and get a visa.
+Fortunately, the process is simple, and the queues are very short, so you shouldn’t expect it to take longer than approximately 5 minutes.

 Sheriff Stadium in Tiraspol, Transnistria.
 A day in Transnistria